2014 Summer Archaeological Field School

-In 2013 the Colonial Williamsburg Foundation will conduct its 29th annual archaeological field school in conjunction with the College of William and Mary.
-Two five-week sessions will focus on locating evidence for the Bray School, a school for enslaved children operating in the 1760s.
-For more about the Bray School see: http://www.wm.edu/as/undergraduate/curriculum/summer/news/bray_school.php, http://williamsburg.kspot.org/other/other178.htm and http://hnn.us/articles/137535.html.
-The site is located behind the College of William and Mary’s Brown Hall, at the corner of Boundary and Prince George Streets.
+In 2014 the Colonial Williamsburg Foundation will conduct its 30th annual archaeological field school in conjunction with the College of William & Mary.
+Two five-week sessions will focus on locating evidence for Williamsburg’s Bray School, a school for enslaved children operating in the 1760s.
+For more about the Bray School see this article from the Daily Press and this article from William & Mary.
+The site is located behind the College of William & Mary’s Brown Hall, at the corner of Boundary and Prince George Streets.

 Dates for the two summer sessions are:

-Beginning in the spring, participants can register for the program (ANTH 225) through the College of William and Mary (www.wm.edu/registrar).
+Beginning in the spring, participants can register for the program (ANTH 225) through the College of William & Mary (www.wm.edu/registrar).

 Learn more by exploring the links below: